 During the quarter ended June 30, 2009, the Company exchanged its oil & gas property investments for 700,000 shares of North American Energy Resources, Inc. ("NAEY") which were valued at \$126,000 based on the closing price of NAEY on the date of the trade.
-The Company has classified the NAEY as a trading security and recorded an unrealized gain of \$357,000 at June 30, 2009, based on the closing price of the stock on that date.
-In addition, the Company sold 1/2 of its interest in Chanticleer Investors LLC for its carrying value of \$575,000 during the second quarter.
+The Company has classified the NAEY as a trading security and recorded a cumulative unrealized gain of \$259,000 at September 30, 2009, based on the closing price of the stock on that date.
+In addition, the Company sold 1/2 of its interest in Chanticleer Investors LLC for its carrying value of \$575,000 during the second quarter and the remaining 11.5% interest was transferred from equity investments to cost investments.

 The Company received common stock investments in two non-public companies in exchange for providing management services for one year during the quarter ended March 31, 2009.
 The Company recorded the investments at their estimated fair market value of \$375,000 and is amortizing the related deferred revenue over the one year period in which services are being provided.
 The investments are being accounted for using the cost method.
+At September 30, 2009, the Company owned 500,000 shares of Remodel Auction and 250,000 shares of BreezePlay.

 Remodel Auction Incorporated was formed to launch and operate an online listing service for remodeling projects.
-We valued our investment at 50% of the price Remodel was receiving from third parties for its stock (500,000 shares at \$0.25 per share)
+We valued our initial investment for 250,000 shares at 50% of the price Remodel was receiving from third parties for its stock.
+Remodel Auction began trading under the symbol REMD on August 10, 2009, and the Company received an additional 250,000 shares of Remodel common stock pursuant to its management agreement.